chrisza-tw/treehuggers/backend/readme.md

-1. npm install

-2. npm install -D concurrently nodemon
+# Local Development

+## Getting Started
+1. Run `npm install`

+2. Obtain the firebase service key from your peers and add it to `/config`

-3. Obtain Serivce key and add the path of the service key to the serivceAccKeyPath constant in index.ts.
-*Key must NOT be commited to github*
+3. Use the `.env.template` file, rename the file to `.env` and add the path of the firebase service key to the respective environment variable (*Note: Key must NOT be commited to repository)*

-3. npm run dev
+4. Run `npm run dev`

+## Hints

-4. if there are any missing packages identified, they need to be installed.
+If there are any missing packages identified, kindly install them.

-## Homebrew (for macOS users)
+# Homebrew (for macOS users)
 `brew install git-secrets`

 # Warning